 Each parameter can be defined as follows:

-• directly the value of the parameter – with the slider or the number showing this value below
+• directly the value of the parameter – using the slider or the number showing this value below

-• the minimum and maximum limits (represented graphically by the coloured bar) – with the boxes above the slider (digital boxes or the menus)
+• the minimum and maximum limits (represented graphically by the coloured bar) – through the boxes above the slider (digit boxes or menus)

 This is the treatment scheme:

 All the parameters of audio input/output and MIDI assignment as well as the Bank management are done in the PARAMETERS panel:

 Here you can edit, control and change the audio input and output of your sound card.